Premenstrual Dysphoric Disorder (PMDD)

 - Symptoms that disturb your ability to function in social, work, or other situations

-- Symptoms that are not related to, or exaggerated by, another medical condition
+- Symptoms that are not related to or made worse by another health condition

 How is PMDD treated?

-PMDD is a serious, chronic condition that does need treatment.
-Several of the following treatment approaches may help relieve or decrease the severity of PMDD symptoms:
+PMDD is a serious, long-term (chronic) condition that does need treatment.
+Several of the following treatment approaches may help ease or decrease the severity of PMDD symptoms:

 - Changes in diet to increase protein and carbohydrates and decrease sugar, salt, caffeine, and alcohol

 - Vitamin supplements such as vitamin B-6, calcium, and magnesium